 Since 2009, China has become the largest chemical producer in the world, surpassing the EU.
-The chemical industry is also a significant contributor to the country’s economy, with sales accounting for USD 1.32 trillion in 2018.
+The chemical industry is also a significant contributor to the country’s economy, with sales accounting for USD 1.5 trillion.
 Hubei, in particular, is home to many prominent chemical industries.
 Being at the epicenter of the COVID-19 outbreak at the end of 2019, the nation’s chemical industry has been severely dented.
 As of March 2020, the industry has suffered an output loss of 14% and profits slumped by 39%.

 China is the largest supplier of construction equipment in the US.
 It includes building products such as iron, steel, drywall, and machinery.
 The COVID-19’s disruption on China’s supply chain has crippled the construction market.
 This disruption is likely to cause a price-inflation for these products.
 According to one study, 35% of contractors indicated that their suppliers have put upstream parties to identify challenges in the supply chain.